UserC2/scheduler/docs/Scheduling Algorithm.md

 	* "Robotics World Championships" scheduled from '01/05/2023' to '07/05/2023.
 * `dependentEvents` Loop 1:
 	* "Grade 11 S2 School Day" depends on existing event "Grade 11 School Year".
-		* Schedule it from "Grade 11 School Year".start to "Grade 11 School Year.end repeating on weekdays.
+		* Schedule it from '01/02/2023' to "Grade 11 School Year.end repeating on weekdays.
 * `dependentEvents` Loop 2:
 	* "Physics P4" depends on existing event "Grade 11 S2 School Day".
 		* Schedule it on each "Grade 11 S2 School Day" between '01:40 PM' and '02:55 PM'.